Constraints on the ultra-high energy cosmic ray output of gamma-ray bursts: Discussion

 A second suppression mechanism is the role of Galactic and Intergalactic Magnetic Fields (GMF and IGMF respectively) on the trajectory and arrival time of UHECR particles.
 While our understanding of UHECR propagation within the GMF has increased over the decades \citep[see e.g.][]{tan98, tin05, far12}, the IGMF is less understood, and can vary in both strength and coherence length by several orders of magnitude.
 At first glance, the GMF dipole can indeed introduce a potential break into the isotropy hypothesis of the common $\Lambda$-CDM model.
 However, magnetic fields cannot introduce anisotropies \citep{eic20}.
 As gamma-ray bursts are isotropically distributed, we do not expect the GMF to affect the results.
 The situation is less clear for the IGMF.
 Numerical simulations have been performed to understand the propagation and deflection of UHECRs in the IGMF, indicating that the charge and rigidity of the cosmic rays play an important role in their behaviour \citep[e.g.][]{erd16, hac18, mag19}.
 Given the uncertainties in the IGMF, one could naively suppose that the magnetic deflections are responsible for a large dilution in the UHECR fluxes produced by the GRBs.
 It is that dilution which would cause the very low detection rate observed on Earth, despite a larger production rate at the acceleration sites.

 On the other hand, the IGMF is unorganised enough so that we can consider that the same amount of particles deflected from us will also deflected toward us from other directions, recalling that the distribution of GRBs is isotropic \citep{mee92}.
 The IGMF thus should not interfere in the suppression of the flux, but instead with the arrival time.
-Even so, as noted in the case for GRB980425, the arrival times should be delayed by millions of years in order to explain what is observed.
+Even so, as noted in the case for GRB980425, the arrival times should be delayed by hundred of years for sub-GZK events.
 As for the GMF, there is no observational signature of the dipole in cosmic ray arrival directions \citep{aab15}, thus again the same previous argument should apply.

-As a consequence, in order to account for the current observed UHECR flux, the simplest solution is that GRBs \textit{do not accelerate large amounts of particles, instead of delaying their arrival for a large period of time}.